· 10 min read

 Related Articles

-- The MCP TypeScript SDK: A Complete Guide — the current v1 SDK deep dive
+- The MCP TypeScript SDK: A Complete Guide — the v1 SDK deep dive

 - Create Your First MCP Server in 5 Minutes — beginner quickstart